 Wait for the tool to complete the scan and fix your update issues and then restart your computer.
 Try to install the problematic update again.

-I hope this article helped you with the error code 80200056, if you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.
+I hope this article helped you with the error code 80200056.
+If you have any other working solutions for us, don’t hesitate to share them in the comments section below.